The University Co-op Awards:

 The Undergraduate Research Fellowship (URF) program provides support for specific scholarly research projects conducted by full-time UT undergraduate students enrolled in any department.
 These fellowships are intended to cover costs associated with academic research projects proposed and written by student applicants and undertaken with the supervision of a university tenured or tenure-track faculty member, lecturer, senior lecturer or full-time research scientist/engineer.
 Some restrictions apply.
 See current application for more information.

-Videos: Impact of an Undergraduate Research Fellowship
+Impact of an Undergraduate Research Fellowship - stories and segments on individual students.

 Research Grants (RG) are part of the organized research program of The University of Texas at Austin.
 They provide research support (up to $6,000) for specific projects of individual tenured and tenure-track faculty members.
 Research support for institutions, centers and organized research units is not available from this program.
 View the latest Research Grant recipients.